-Despite evidence of the ORAs consistency in the interior circulation in the tropical South Atlantic as well as in the subtropical gyre further south, the overturning transport component $\psi{max}$ , associated with the very narrow NBC, is not as well constrained.
+Despite evidence of the ORAs consistency in the interior circulation in the tropical South Atlantic as well as in the subtropical gyre further south, the overturning transport component ψ{max} , associated with the very narrow NBC, is not as well constrained.
 Figure 5 shows transports of the NBC at 11°S, calculated between neutral density interfaces as in Hummels et al. (2015).

-230 Although DA brings the ORA NBC transports closer to the observations when compared to the FRMs, the spread is still large.
+Although DA brings the ORA NBC transports closer to the observations when compared to the FRMs, the spread is still large.
+The UR025.4 and GLORYS2V4 NBC transports have 23.9 ± 1.1 Sv and 25.0 ± 1.3 Sv, quite close to the Schott et al. (2005) and Hummels et al. (2015) observed NBC values of 25.8 ± 1.2 Sv and 26.8 ± 1.8 Sv, respectively.
+However, the weaker

-The UR025.4 and GLORYS2V4 NBC transports have $23.9 \pm 1.1$ Sv and $25.0 \pm 1.3$ Sv, quite close to the Schott et al. (2005) and Hummels et al. (2015) observed NBC values of $25.8 \pm 1.2$ Sv and $26.8 \pm 1.8$ Sv, respectively.
-However, the weaker transports in ORAP5 and CGLORSV5 mean that the ENS-ORA spread in the NBC transports is ~3 Sv, which is consistent with the ENS-ORA spread in the SAMOC strength (Fig. 2b).
+225 transports in ORAP5 and CGLORSV5 mean that the ENS-ORA spread in the NBC transports is ~3 Sv, which is consistent with the ENS-ORA spread in the SAMOC strength (Fig. 2b).
 This suggests that, at least in this latitude range, the NBC strength alone can explain the large-scale transport discrepancies between the ORAs, which will be discussed in more detail in Sect.
 3.3.

-3.2 T and v contributions
+230 3.2 T and ν contributions

 In this section, the contributions from T and v variability for the heat transports are analysed, as well as the relationship between the MHT and the SAMOC upper limb.
-Figure 6 shows a meridional section of the zonal-mean temperatures from WOA13 (Locarnini et al., 2013), together with zonal-time mean anomaly T from each product.
+Figure 6 shows a meridional section of the zonal-mean temperatures from WOA13, together with zonal-time mean anomaly T from each product.
 Large anomalies in the FRMs can be seen, particularly in the tropics where the models may have limitations representing sharp vertical gradients in the tropical thermocline.
 In ORCA025, there is a large warm anomaly of up to 3°C in the upper 200 m of the tropical South Atlantic, whereas ORCA0083 has a weaker warm anomaly in the top 200 m, but a much more extensive cold anomaly of ~2°C in the ocean interior down to ~500 m.
 All the ORAs show much weaker anomalies (mostly <0.5°C), presumably due to the assimilation of SST and T/S profiles which are able to better constrain the T vertical structure.
 Below 1200 m the differences between the products and WOA13 are much smaller.

-Figure 7 evaluates the relative T and v contributions to the ENS-ALL MHT spread.
-We compare the original MHTs (Fig. 7a) with the MHTs based only on circulation differences ( $v\overline{T}$ ; Fig. 7c), and only on temperature differences ( $v\overline{T}$ ; Fig. 7e), where the overbar denotes the ENS-ALL mean.
-In order to precisely identify locations where T and v are leadingcontribute to different transports in ENS-ALL, ocean temperature transports per 0.25° of longitude (p-OTTs) from top to bottom are also calculated across the basin (Fig. 7b), with their p- $v\overline{T}$ (Fig. 7d) and p- $v\overline{T}$ (Fig. 7f) contributions.
-Note that the units in the maps of Figs. 7b,d,f are PWT (PetaWatt Temperature Transport; Talley, 20038; Macdonald and Baringer, 2013) per 0.25°.
-The spatial discretisation of the MHT on a longitudinal 0.25° grid allows to present ORCA0083 on a comparable scale to that of the other models.
+- Figure 7 evaluates the relative T and v contributions to the ENS-ALL MHT spread.
+We compare the original MHTs (Fig. 7a) with the MHTs based only on circulation differences (vT; Fig. 7c), and only on temperature differences (vT; Fig. 7e), where the overbar denotes the ENS-ALL mean.
+In order to identify locations where T and v contribute to different transports in ENS-ALL, ocean temperature transports per 0.25° of longitude (p-OTTs) from top to bottom are also calculated across the basin (Fig. 7b), with their p-vT (Fig. 7d) and p-vT (Fig. 7f) contributions.
+Note that the units in the maps of Figs. 7b,d,f are PWT (PetaWatt Temperature Transport; Talley, 2003; Macdonald and Baringer, 2013) per 0.25°.
+The spatial discretisation of the - MHT on a longitudinal 0.25° grid allows to present ORCA0083 on a comparable scale to that of the other models.